Manage your kid’s constipation! Quick relief with real foods can help.

 Here are some tips for getting started with improving your child’s stool frequency:

 - Target five age-appropriate servings of fruits and veggies each day –this will give fiber and water together.

-- Frequently serve high fiber fruits and veggies, leaving the skin on (prunes, plums, berries, beans, cruciferous veggies like broccoli, cauliflower).
+- Frequently serve high-fiber foods like fruits and veggies, leaving the skin on (prunes, plums, berries, beans, and cruciferous veggies like broccoli, and cauliflower).